fangcao1314/SIHRepo/README.md

 <br>

-The machine learning model for predicting the disease is present in this as jupyer notebook
+The machine learning model for predicting the disease is present in this as jupyer notebook.
+The machine learning model uses Keras classifier for the classification of sepsis label.
+Currently we have a accuracy of 25%, and we are continously improving our model to increase the accuracy.
+We intend to use a layer of auto encodewrs for dimensionality reduction which would also increase its efficiency.
 > [sihmodel.ipynb](https://github.com/sourabhyadav999/SIHRepo/blob/master/sihmodel.ipynb )